17th December 2022

 Experience fresh sea air on this 4-mile circular route, leaving the sheltered harbour of Staithes and following the Cleveland Way National Trail for the first half of the walk.
 Ramble across the high cliffs to Port Mulgrave and enjoy spectacular coastal views, before returning across rolling fields through the small hamlet of Dalehouse.

 If you’d prefer a challenge, why not head out on the 6-mile Maw Wyke Walk?

 It’s one of the most strenuous of the Yorkshire coastal rambles, but also one of the most rewarding, starting at Robin Hood’s Bay, where panoramic views set the scene for the path ahead.

 From here, make your way past Ness Point, a particularly tough route that requires you to navigate a series of jagged rocks, soaking in the fresh sea air as you return via the gentler Cinder Track – once an old railway line.

-If you’re joining us for a stay at on the edge of the North Yorkshire Moors and Coast over the festive period, keep these North Yorkshire New Year’s Day walks front of mind.
+If you’re joining us for a stay at on the edge of the North Yorkshire Moors and Coast, keep these wonderful winter walks front of mind.